oracle-livelabs/developer/ai-optimizer/sandbox/server/server.md

 You’ll see a `Restart Server` button (in red).
 This is because the API Server starts automatically with the AI Optimizer.
 Follow the steps below to edit the server configuration and restart it:

-* Change the API Server Port to 8001
 * Update the API Server Key (e.g., abcd, or any value you prefer)
 * Click the Restart Server button to apply the new parameters